Maya Lester QC

 Standalone and follow-on competition claims

-Enron v EWS (first follow-on damages trial); Emerald v BA (Air Cargo); National Grid v Alstom & Ors; Streetmap v Google (ongoing, abuse of dominance); British Horseracing Board v AtTheRaces (abuse of dominance and excessive pricing); R v Goldshield (prosecution of cartels for conspiracy to defraud, heard with Norris v United States of America in the House of Lords).
+Enron v EWS (first follow-on damages trial); Emerald v BA (Air Cargo); National Grid v Alstom & Ors; Streetmap v Google (abuse of dominance); British Horseracing Board v AtTheRaces (abuse of dominance and excessive pricing); R v Goldshield (prosecution of cartels for conspiracy to defraud, heard with Norris v United States of America in the House of Lords).

 Appeals from competition regulatory decisions